griptape-ai/ComfyUI-Griptape/README.md

 ### Dec 24, 2024
  * Fixed missing api key for OpenAI when getting a list of available models.
+ * Removed Ollama's model check using the library in favor of a javascript option.

 ### Dec 21, 2024
  * Fixed issue where Griptape Agent Config: Custom Structure node was still requiring OPENAI_API_KEY.